dv-lse/fdi-patent-innovate/data/narrative.md

 How do they make these investment decisions?

-*AD: general comment by Riccardo Crescenzi, globe is great, however it appeared small on his screen (using Firefox on PC)*
+*AD 13/12: general comment by Riccardo Crescenzi, globe is great, however it appeared small on his screen (using Firefox on PC)*

 ::: visualisation globe
   rotate: [78.3522, -48.8566]